bagustris/octave-tutorial/_episodes/02-scripts.md

 ---
-title: Writing MATLAB Scripts
+title: Writing Octave Scripts (m-files)
 teaching: 30
 exercises: 0
 questions:
 - "How can I save and re-use my programs?"
 objectives:
-- "Write and save MATLAB scripts."
+- "Write and save Octave scripts."
-- "Save MATLAB plots to disk."
+- "Save Octave plots to disk."
 keypoints:
-- "Save MATLAB code in files with a `.m` suffix."
+- "Save Octave code in files with a `.m` suffix."
 ---

-So far, we've typed in commands one-by-one on the command line to get MATLAB to do things for us.
+So far, we've typed in commands one-by-one on the command line to get Octave to do things for us.
 But what if we want to repeat our analysis?
 Sure, it's only a handful of commands, and typing them in shouldn't take us more than a few minutes.
 But if we forget a step or make a mistake,